 I found the metal baskets at Hobby Lobby.
 I tried to find them online for you but unfortunately I haven’t been successful.

 The green kids chairs are from Target.
 These are awesome because they fit my kids perfectly, but they are strong enough for an adult too!
+Sadly, they aren’t available from Target anymore but every now and then I do see very similar chairs available from Overstock or even Office Depot.

 You can see how I transformed an old SUGAR MOLD with grain sack stripes HERE.